Join Tech Prescient at Dine with AlphaSec III | 17 April 2026, Mumbai.

 Accounts with elevated access are prime targets for cyber attackers.
 Zero Trust enforces strict verification for all privileged actions, ensuring that even admin-level users are granted access only after continuous identity and context checks.
 By applying the least privilege principle, it limits what users can access and what actions they can take, reducing the blast radius in case of compromise.

 As workloads and data shift to the cloud, consistent and adaptive access controls become essential.
-Zero Trust architecture provides protection across multi-cloud and hybrid environments by verifying every access request and enforcing identity-based policies.
+Zero Trust architecture protects multi-cloud and hybrid environments by verifying every access request and enforcing identity-based policies.
 This prevents unauthorized lateral movement and keeps cloud resources secure at all times.

 Zero Trust helps mitigate the risk of ransomware attacks by restricting access paths and monitoring user behavior in real time.
 It also reduces the potential for insider threats by ensuring users can only interact with the data and systems necessary for their roles.
 Microsegmentation and continuous authentication add extra layers of control, helping detect and block suspicious activity before it escalates.